MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/set-up-custom-homepage-for-your-mct-instance.md

 ms.prod: learning-azure
 ---

-# Set up a Custom Homepage for your MCT instance
+# Set up a Custom Homepage for your CT instance

 You can replace the Community Training (CT) home page with any other custom home page that you have built.
 This is easily achieved bu following the steps below.